lmorchard/rust-invaders/README.md

 - [ ] Settings menu - resolution, keybindings, etc

 - [ ] Index Position components in a quadtree for collision queries & etc

+- [ ] Figure out how to build & distribute binaries of this thing

+- [ ] Get this thing working in a browser with WASM someday